What am I doing on twitter?

 The Perpetual Feed

 Compounding it all, is the never ending feed of text, images and videos.
 With pretty interaction effects and dopamine inducing notifications.
-It's made for addiction, to create and propagate content for it, it consumes life meaninglessly, seconds of interactions at a time, lowering your attention span.
+Like a casino, it's made for addiction, to create and propagate content for it, it consumes life meaninglessly, seconds of interactions at a time, lowering your attention span.

 Sure there's great information and people there, but it's mostly coincidental, things I wasn't looking for in the first place, like walking past a conversation that sounds interesting, but I'm still not going to stop, yet on twitter it's just that.

 I'm a 40 year old man and I feel sorry for children using this platform and even worse having it on their mobile phones.
 I think it should have a minimum age of 18 or 21 years of age and government health warnings all over it, like any other highly addictive products like tobacco or alcohol.
 Especially considering careers are ruined from very old tweets!